 - the flexibility of online teaching will allow you to live and work in your home country.
-It allows us to enrich our faculty with specialists from different countries and offer a large and diverse choice of MA-thesis supervisors;
+And, it permits us to enrich our faculty with specialists from around the world and offer a large and diverse choice of MA-thesis supervisors;

 - the hands on lab classes and two months of fieldwork in archaeology or conservation assure the improvement of practical skills and preparation for a career path in archaeology.
 You will learn how to draw, photograph and analyze lithic tools, ceramics, metal artifacts.
 Furthermore you will be trained in Reflectance Transformation Imaging and Geographic Information Systems in archaeology.

 A successful completion of the MA program offers following qualifications: archaeologists, museum curator, cultural heritage manager, field archaeology manager, field archaeology technician.

 The English speaking program is open to anyone who possesses an academic bachelor degree.
 If this degree is in a field not related to archaeology, writing samples from a term paper, thesis or an essay will be required, as will some additional courses during the program.

 Students from non-English undergraduate programs must provide proof of fluency in written and spoken English.

 - MA degree – 4 semesters ( = 2 years) with two obligatory fieldwork campaigns, one month each, covered by the program fees.

 - PhD degree – 6 semesters (= 3 years) with field and applied work as appropriate to the PhD topic.

 - MA degree: 12 000 EUR per academic year (= 2 semesters).
 All fieldwork expenses (accommodation, food etc.) are included

 - PhD degree: 2 000 EUR per semester